 AFCI outlets stop power when they detect hazards such as loose electrical connections and overheating.

 Installing an AFCI in just one room covers the entire branch circuit, protecting people and property, and offering peace of mind.

 Not enough cord on your device?
 The easiest thing is to reach in the utility drawer for an extension cord.

-These come in handy when connecting seasonal decorations such as Christmas lights, but extension cords should provide a temporary fix — never a permanent solution.
+These are convenient when connecting seasonal decorations such as Christmas lights, but extension cords should be a temporary fix — never a permanent solution.

 Cost and convenience make extension cords seem desirable — compared to running new wiring through your home — but there are risks to consider.

 For instance, extension cords are prone to overheating, and you should never run them through ceilings or walls.